sohailahmad25/python_data_analysis/README.md

 # python_data_analysis

-This a revision course of Data science and AI.
+This is a revision course in Data science and AI.
-**Course instructor": Dr. Aamaar
+**Course instructor**: Dr. Aamaar